mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 #. :code:`ErrorLogger` is an error logging object.
 The purpose of the
    error logger is to maintain a log of any errors or informative messages created during the processing of the data.
-We built on a concept used in Antelope's error logging system wherein errors are tagged with a `ErrorSeverity` attribute.
-That feature allows an error to be tagged as anything from a verbose log messaged added just for convenience to a fatal error that required the workflow to be aborted.
-   All processing modules
-   in MsPASS are designed with error handlers so that they should abort only if they encounter an unresolvable condition (e.g. a memory allocation error).
-Errors viewed as unresolvable will throw a MsPASSError with an error message and tagged as fatal.
+All processing modules in MsPASS are designed with global error handlers so that they should never abort, but in worst case post a log message that tags a fatal error.
+(Note if any properly structured mspass enabled processing function throws an exception and aborts it has encountered a bug that needs to b reported to the authors.)
-   Most algorithms will have conditions where the algorithm cannot process the data, but does not indicate a problem that justifies terminating the workflow.
-In that condition algorithms will normally log an error message tagged `Invalid` and "kill" that datum.
-   (See :ref:`Data Editing<data_editing>` for more on this concept.)
-   In our design we considered making the ErrorLogger a base class for Seismogram and TimeSeries, but it does not satisfy the basic rule of making a concept a base class if the child "is an" ErrorLogger.
+   In our design we considered making the ErrorLogger a base class for Seismogram and TimeSeries, but it does not satisfy the basic rule of making a concept a base class if the child "is a" ErrorLogger.
    It does, however, perfectly satisfy the idea that the object "has an" ErrorLogger.
 Both :code:`TimeSeries` and :code:`Seismogram` use the symbol :code:`elog` as the name for the ErrorLogger object